shift-up/coursebook/course/week_16.md

 - How to take a user from one page to another?
 The answer is React Router: https://www.taniarascia.com/using-react-router-spa/

-- Make your React apps interactive!
+- Ready to build bigger apps!?
 Time to learn Redux: https://www.valentinog.com/blog/redux/